WoofThatByte/proxmox-setup/README.md

 ## Proxmox VE

   <p align="left">
-  The following steps provide help with the Proxmox VE
+  The following steps guide you through the post installation of Proxmox VE.
   </p>